cenfun/monocart-reporter/README.md

 ![](/docs/v8.gif)

 ### V8 to Istanbul
-Take V8 coverage data with  [class-coverage](https://playwright.dev/docs/api/class-coverage) APIs, then the V8 coverage format will be converted to Istanbul's coverage format.
+Take V8 coverage data and convert it to Istanbul's coverage format.
 The Istanbul HTML report will be generated.
 ```js
 const report = await attachCoverageReport(coverageList, test.info(), {
     toIstanbul: true